OmarQurashi868/shortyQt/README.md

+# shortyQt (Work In Progress)

-A simple utility for managing non-Steam games shortcuts in Steam, along with automatic metadata and cover art grabbing.
+A handy utility for managing non-Steam games shortcuts in Steam on Windows & Linux, it also grabs the metadata and cover arts for you :).

 Built with Python and Qt.